ctshiz/ctshiz/README.md

 * 🌍  I'm based in Niterói - RJ, BR
 * ✉️  You can contact me at [ctshizubu@gmail.com](mailto:ctshizubu@gmail.com)
-* 🧠  I'm learning Process control with Neural Network
+* 🔭 I’m currently working on Economic factors in infatn mortality
-* 🤝  I'm open to collaborating on NLP, Forecasting, Data orchestration, Process Automation, Neural Network
+* 🤝  I'm open to collaborating on Forecasting

 ### Skills